Sunday, August 9, 2009

 7. Accept the default setting of No, use Routing and

-Remote Access to authenticate connection requests
+Remote Access to authenticate connection requests, and then click

 Next to continue.
 Click Finish to turn on the